 One of the best things about playing the lyre is that you can strum the strings like you would a guitar.
 Many of the guitar players I know transitioned into lyre playing very easily.

-No one knows the exact origins of the banjo, although there are some who suggest that it may have an African origin.
+No one knows the exact origins of the banjo, although some suggest that it may have an African origin.
 The very first people known to use the banjo were the West African people who were sold in the Caribbean sometime in the 17th century.
 A century later, the musical instrument already found its way to the north.

 The banjo is as fun to play as the ukulele.
 It is also not that difficult to learn.
 As a matter of fact, I find playing the banjo to be a lot easier than a guitar.
 There are several reasons for this.

-One, tuning it is super easy.
-Tuning a guitar requires adjusting the individual strings to their respective notes.
-You don’t need that in a banjo.
 This musical instrument comes with an open-G tuning.
 You strum the strings as a group.
 And if it sounds like the G note, then you are good.

-Two, there are not that many strings to play on a banjo.
+There are not that many strings to play on a banjo.
 The simplest banjo can only have 4 strings, like the ukulele.
 Of course, if you want to challenge yourself, then you can pick a banjo with 5 or even 6 strings.

 Three, the neck is also slimmer than that of the guitar.
 This is good news for those with small hands.
 They can easily wrap their hand around the neck and press on the strings.